robinmattern/FRDocs_dev01-robin/_home.md

 <!-- ------------------------------------------------------------------------- -->

 ----
-### FormR Introduction - The Renaissance Developer
+### formR Introduction - The Renaissance Developer
 ----

 - Shouldn't every computer professional understand the total picture?
 Whether your expertise is infrastructure, database, presentation or project management, you can't go wrong with more knowledge about the other disciplines.
-- The goal of this FormR tutorial is to give you a step by step guide to building a complete environment for a secure server on the cloud serving web pages that access and manipulate data via the Internet.
+- The goal of this formR tutorial is to give you a step by step guide to building a complete environment for a secure server on the cloud serving web pages that access and manipulate data via the Internet.
 ----

 #### You can do this tutorial: